withastro/docs/src/pages/en/guides/cms/contentful.md

 ```

-The above code snippet creates a new Contentful client, passing in the credentials from the `.env` file.
-In development mode (`import.meta.env.DEV = true`), the client will use the preview token and preview host.
-In production mode, the client will use the delivery token and delivery host.
+The above code snippet creates a new Contentful client, passing in credentials from the `.env` file.

 :::caution
 While in development mode, your content will be fetched from the **Contentful preview API**.
 This means that you will be able to see unpublished content from the Contentful web app.
 At build time, your content will be fetched from the **Contentful delivery API**.
 This means that only published content will be available at build time.